Skip to main content

 Archery

-The archery range is open from sunrise to sunset daily.
-It includes 17 lanes with 16 targets ranging from 10 yards to 60 with an optional 100 yard lane.
-Located a short hike down the Mason Creek trail, the range is accessed from the Mason Creek parking lot.
-No special fees, only a valid Colorado State Parks Pass is required.
+The archery range offers visitors 17 lanes with 16 targets ranging from 10 to 60 yards with an optional 100-yard lane.
+Visitors who have purchased a park pass can use the range for free.
 Children 16 and under must be supervised by an adult.
+Access the range from the Mason Creek parking lot.
 Please no pets.
 Field tips or target tips only.
 NO BROADHEADS ALLOWED.

 Biking

-Staunton offers several miles of multi-use trails available for hiking, mountain biking and horseback riding.
+Staunton offers several miles of multi-use trails available for mountain biking.
 Please be respectful of all users on the trail and be aware that some trails are hiker-only.
-Please note that portions of the Staunton ranch trail is on USFS property, E-Bike use is not allowed in this area.
-Please utilize the Service road/ Bugling Elk trail if riding an E-bike.
+Please note that portions of the Staunton ranch trail is on USFS property, e-bike use is not allowed in this area.
+Please utilize the service road/Bugling Elk Trail if riding an e-bike.

 Camping